dman777/Documentation-For-Sharing-Images/basic_concepts.rst

 Sorry, Window's Users Need Not Apply
 ------------------------------------
-It's not us, it's them...or rather him.
+It's not me, it's them...or rather him.
 William Gates likes money.
 He likes it enough to where he said if you use his OS you can not share it.

 I'm ready to start sharing images!
 ----------------------------------